INN/docs/how-we-work/meetings.md

 It's important to acknowledge anything keeping you from accomplishing your tasks and make the team aware of them so we can try to help; don't be shy.

 No detailed discussion of issues during this meeting.
-You can always stay on the hangout with one or more team members to discuss projects or issues after the daily scrum is completed.
+You can always stay on the hangout with one or more team members to discuss projects or issues after the daily scrum is completed or take the discussion to chat.

 <a id="recap"></a>